-Other inappropriate uses have included the illegal harvest of rare plant and animal species.
-Although the park has not identified anyone who has illegal harvested species from the park, this is becoming a growing issue throughout the national park system.
-Resources that exist within the park have been known to be targeted by illegal harvest.
+Other inappropriate uses have included the illegal harvest of plant and animal species.
+Although the park has not identified anyone who has illegally harvested species from the park, this is becoming a growing issue throughout the national park system.
+Resources that exist within the park have been known to be targeted by illegal harvest (e.g., flowering plants, tree boughs at Christmas).
 Therefore, it is possible that these actions are already occurring or could occur in the near future.

 A more noticeable and widespread inappropriate use is the development of social trails throughout the park.
 Social trails are unofficial paths that are created by continued foot or bicycle traffic.
 This traffic exists when visitors seek a shortcut or attempt to travel through portions of the park that are not meant to be accessible to the general public.
-This was analyzed in greater detail in the Valley Forge NHP GMP/EIS (NPS 2007j).
+This was analyzed in greater detail in the Valley Forge NHP GMP/EIS (NPS 2007i).